Why Choose IIOP?

 Ultimately, SPC decided to discontinue the sponsorship of the O&P program, and a transfer of sponsorship to FIU was approved by NCOPE.
 FIU, located in Miami, Florida lacked the O&P laboratory facilities necessary for the program.
 Accordingly, FIU partnered with IIOP, whose newly renovated facility offered ample space including classrooms and a fully functioning O&P laboratory.

 In 2018, IIOP applied to and received approval from the Commission of Independent Education of Florida to become a stand-alone entity and began to offer an Orthotics and Prosthetics Master’s Program.
-IIOP continued its partnership with FIU and its Engineering Management track through 2020.
+IIOP continued its partnership with FIU and its Engineering Management track.

 “I have just finished my second semester at IIOP and it has been such a fun and beneficial learning experience.
 The facility is unlike anything I have seen at other schools and even other O&P facilities.
 I come from a background in prosthetics and orthotics, so I had pretty high expectations for the school and it checks all my boxes.
 There is so much space in a brand-new building, which makes working on projects very stress-free.
 The instructors are so much fun to work with and knowledgeable in their fields.
 I would recommend this program to anyone interested in the field of orthotics and prosthetics.”